KieranBest/Final-Year-Project/README.md

 ##### Wednesday 8th February
 Meeting with supervisor to provide guidance to implement feature that collects user data as this will be very beneficial for milestone 3.

+##### Wednesday 22nd February
+Meeting with supervisor to discuss potentials for data to be captures and next steps in planning and research for next milestone.
+This includes:

+- Graph Charts
+- Functions such as:
+  - filter()
+  - map()
+  - reduce()
+- Offline storage and how that can be progressed to a Rest API